jjatria/AI-FANN/README.md

 incremental training (`FANN_TRAIN_INCREMENTAL` in the [AI::FANN::Train](#aifanntrain) enum).

-The last two candidates train instead on an entire dataset, for a period of time.
-The first one takes an AI::FANN::TrainData object in the `data` parameter, while the second generates one internally from the file specified in the `path` parameter.
+The last two candidates train instead on an entire dataset.
+The first one takes a mandatory AI::FANN::TrainData object, while the second takes instead a filename that will be used to generate a training dataset internally.
+Both of these candidates will default to running a single iteration or "epoch".
+They can instead be used to train for a period of time by specifying the maximum number of iterations, the target error, and the number of iterations between reports.
+See [callback](#callback) for the code that gets executed to generate this report.

 In both cases, the training uses the algorithm set with [training-algorithm](#training-algorithm), and the parameters set for